what is bartending

 CS = dos – don’ts

-Dos is all the above mention Bartender qualities and serving standards.
+Dos is all the Bartender mentioned above qualities and serving standards.

 Don’ts are the ones from the table below.

-Identify how many Dos and Don’ts you have and subtract.
-The higher result leads to a higher level of Customer service.
+Identify how many Dos and Don’ts you have and subtract them.
+A higher result leads to a higher level of Customer service.

 Don’ts6